sebastian89n/code-learning-hub/tools/liquibase/README.md

 # liquibase

-Example of Liquibase scripts and code to execute them programmatically via separate jar.
+Example of Liquibase scripts and Java code to execute them programmatically.

 It is a bit more complex example with Spring Boot autoconfiguration disabled.
 It demonstrates how we can configure it manually to enable Spring context for custom migrations in the code.